Natural Baby Life logo (480 x 130)

 How long do natural baby wipes last?

 In my house, we always opt for more natural products and that includes baby wipes.
-In this case, we look to avoid fragrances and chemicals that could irritate our baby’s skin or cause other issues.
+In this case, we try to avoid fragrances and chemicals that could irritate our baby’s skin or cause other issues.

 In reality, any package of baby wipes should last for many years provided that it has been properly sealed and stored in a cool, dry place.